department-of-veterans-affairs/va.gov-team/platform/information-architecture/ia-reviews/mhv-medical-records.md

 Open issues:
 - identify phase when entry points should be implemented
+- identify where existing medical records and lab and test results link on My VA links to
-- identify what changes are needed to health care hub and existing get medical records page
+- identify what changes are needed to health care hub, inlcuding the existing get medical records page and lab an tests results page
   - Do we need to broaden page to include access to lab and tests as well as health history, or do we keep individual pages (health history page does not exist)
   - Pull analytics and SEO data on existing pages and keywords for reference
+- redirects
-- timing of redirects
+  - timing is based on different phases
-  - need to identify all myhealth.va.gov URLs to redirect
+  - need to identify who will redirect myhealth.va.gov URLs
+  -